Treatment

 Chemotherapy combined with radiotherapy is called chemoradiotherapy.
 You might have it on its own as your main treatment, or before surgery.

-After treatment, you have regular check ups and tests at the hospital.
-The doctors check how you are and see whether you have any problems or worries.
+After treatment you usually have follow up appointments to check how you are and see whether you have any problems or worries.

 Last reviewed: